Tafara-N/alx-pre_course/0x00-Shell-navigation/README.md

 Don’t forget to validate your current working directory Don’t forget to display the list of files of your current directory to validate the copy of the file

-2. To old
+### 2. Too old
-mandatory
-Score: 100.0% (Checks completed: 100.0%)

 Access your sandbox and:

-Change your working directory to /root
+- Change your working directory to `/root`
-Then, rename the file old_school to new_school (in the same directory)
+- Then, rename the file `old_school` to `new_school` (in the same directory)

-Advices:
+**Advices:**

-Don’t forget to validate your current working directory Don’t forget to display the list of files of your current directory to validate the renaming of the file
+- Don’t forget to validate your current working directory
+- Don’t forget to display the list of files of your current directory to validate the renaming of the file

 ### 3. Not here